qperfect-io/mimiqcircuits-python/docs/index.rst

   pip install "mimiqcircuits @ git+https://github.com/qperfect-io/mimiqcircuits-python.git"

-For more details on installation, please refer to the :ref:`installation` page.
+For more details on installation, please refer to the :doc:`installation </manual/installation>` page.

 Indices and tables